ibm-cloud-docs/containers/cs_cluster_plan_ha.md

 **How is my Kubernetes master set up?** </br>
 When you create a cluster in a [multizone metro location](/docs/containers?topic=containers-regions-and-zones#zones), a highly available master is automatically deployed and three replicas are spread across the zones of the metro.
 For example, if the cluster is in `dal10`, `dal12`, or `dal13` zones, the replicas of the master are spread across each zone in the Dallas multizone metro.

-**What happens if the Kubernetes master becomes unavailable?** </br>
-The [Kubernetes master](/docs/containers?topic=containers-ibm-cloud-kubernetes-service-technology#architecture) is the main component that keeps your cluster up and running.
-The master stores cluster resources and their configurations in the etcd database that serves as the single point of truth for your cluster.
-The Kubernetes API server is the main entry point for all cluster management requests from the worker nodes to the master, or when you want to interact with your cluster resources.<br><br>If a master failure occurs, your workloads continue to run on the worker nodes, but you cannot use `kubectl` commands to work with your cluster resources or view the cluster health until the Kubernetes API server in the master is back up.
-If a pod goes down during the master outage, the pod cannot be rescheduled until the worker node can reach the Kubernetes API server again.<br><br>During a master outage, you can still run `ibmcloud ks` commands against the {{site.data.keyword.containerlong_notm}} API to work with your infrastructure resources, such as worker nodes or VLANs.
-If you change the current cluster configuration by adding or removing worker nodes to the cluster, your changes do not happen until the master is back up.

-Do not restart or reboot a worker node during a master outage.
-This action removes the pods from your worker node.
-Because the Kubernetes API server is unavailable, the pods cannot be rescheduled onto other worker nodes in the cluster.
-{: important}

-To protect your cluster against a master failure or in regions where multizone clusters are not available, you can [set up multiple clusters with public network connectivity and connect them with a global load balancer](#multiple_clusters).

 **Do I have to do anything so that the master can communicate with the workers across zones?**</br>
-Yes.
+.
 If you have multiple VLANs for a cluster, multiple subnets on the same VLAN, or a multizone cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).

-**How do I expose an app to the public?** </br>
-See [Planning your classic cluster network setup](/docs/containers?topic=containers-plan_clusters) for more information.

-**Can I set up persistent storage for my multizone cluster?**</br>
-You can use any of the supported single zone and multizone storage options in your multizone cluster.
-See [Planning highly available persistent storage](/docs/containers?topic=containers-storage_planning#persistent_storage_overview) for more information.

-**I created my multizone cluster.
-Why is there still only one zone?
-How do I add zones to my cluster?**</br>
-If you [create your multizone cluster with the CLI](/docs/containers?topic=containers-clusters#clusters_ui), the cluster is created, but you must add zones to the worker pool to complete the process.
-To span across multiple zones, your cluster must be in a [multizone metro location](/docs/containers?topic=containers-regions-and-zones#zones).
-To add a zone to your cluster and spread worker nodes across zones, see [Adding a zone to your cluster](/docs/containers?topic=containers-add_workers#add_zone).

 **Can I convert my single zone cluster to a multizone cluster?**</br>
 To convert a single zone cluster to a multizone cluster, your cluster must be set up in one of the supported [multizone metro locations](/docs/containers?topic=containers-regions-and-zones#zones).
 Classic clusters that are set up in a single zone data center cannot be converted to a multizone cluster.
 To convert a single zone cluster to a multizone cluster, see [Adding worker nodes by adding a zone to a worker pool](/docs/containers?topic=containers-add_workers#add_zone).